Generalised central limit theorems for growth rate distribution of complex systems: Model

-We consider a system consisting of $N$ subunits characterized by non-negative scalar quantities, $\{x_j(t)\}$.
-For each subunit we assume the following random multiplicative time evolution \cite{R:31}, which is known to be one of the basic process of producing power law fluctuations \cite{R:33,R:32} .
-(See Appendix A for brief review of random multiplicative process).
+We consider a system consisting of $N$ subunits characterised by non-negative scalar quantities, $\{x_j(t)\}$.
+For each subunit, we assume the following random multiplicative time evolution \cite{R:31}, which is known to be one of the basic processes for producing power-law fluctuations \cite{R:33,R:32}:

-where $g_j(t)$ and $f_j(t)$ for $j=1,2,\cdots,N$, are growth rates and external forces, respectively, both are assumed to be independent identically distributed random variables taking only positive values.
-In the case that the probability of occurrence of $g_j(t) > 1 $ is not zero and if $<\log (g_j(t)) > < 0$, where $<\cdots>$ denotes the average, it is known that there exists a statistically steady state in which the cumulative distribution follows a power law \cite{R:31},
+where $g_j(t)$ and $f_j(t)$ for $j=1,2,\dots,N$ are growth rates and external forces, respectively, and both are assumed to be independent identically distributed random variables taking only positive values.
+(See Appendix A for a brief review of random multiplicative processes).
+In the case in which the probability of occurrence of $g_j(t) > 1 $ is not zero and if $\langle \log (g_j(t)) \rangle < 0$, where $\langle \cdots\rangle $ denotes the average, it is known that there exists a statistically steady state in which the cumulative distribution follows a power law \cite{R:31},

-for large value of $x_j$with the positive exponent determined exactly only by the statistics of the growth rate by solving the following equation,
+for large value of $x_j$ with the positive exponent determined exactly only by the statistics of the growth rate by solving the following equation:

-We note that Solomon et. al. elaborated a generalized version of this type of model, $x(t+1)=g(t)f_1(x(t))+f_2(x(t))$ where both $f_1$ and $f_2$ are nonlinear functions, in which a power law distribution holds generally in the steady state; although, the simple exact relation given in Eq. (\ref{Eq:c3}), no longer holds \cite{solomon2002stable}.
-Based on a renormalization point of view we pay attention to the sum of all subunits, $X(t; N) \equiv \sum^{N}_{j=1}x_j(t)$, which follows the same type of time evolution as that of the subunits,
+We note that Solomon et al. elaborated upon a generalised version of this type of model, $x(t+1)=g(t)f_1(x(t))+f_2(x(t)) ,$ where both $f_1$ and $f_2$ are nonlinear functions, in which a power-law distribution holds generally in the steady state, although the simple exact relation given in Eq. (\ref{Eq:c3}) no longer holds \cite{solomon2002stable}.
+From a renormalisation point of view we pay attention to the sum of all subunits, $X(t; N) \equiv \sum^{N}_{j=1}x_j(t)$, which follows the same type of time evolution as that of the subunits: